Ayurveda for Autoimmune Conditions

 Autoimmune conditions can affect various organ systems of the body and manifest in many different ways.
 These conditions are some of the most misdiagnosed conditions in the country, especially among women.
 Some of the most common symptoms associated with autoimmune disease are: fatigue, muscle aches, weight instability, and inflammation.

-Ayurveda identifies disease before it is even considered ‘disease’; this is because there is a cellular process before something manifests as a disease/illness/symptom.
+Ayurveda identifies disease before it is even considered ‘disease’; this is because there is a cellular process that takes place prior to disease/illness/symptom.
 According to Ayurveda, symptoms, as we see them, are in fact a latent manifestation of pathogenesis.

 5 STEPS TO RELIEVING AUTOIMMUNE SYMPTOMS: